flackr/scroll-timeline/README.md

 }
 ```

-Please ensure your CSS is hosted on the same domain as your website or included directly on the page within a <style> tag.
+Please ensure your CSS is hosted on the same domain as your website or included directly on the page within a &lt;style&gt; tag.

 If you are loading stylesheets from other origins, the polyfill might not be able to fetch and apply them correctly, due to browser security restrictions.